-The 2021-22 GET Unit Purchase Price is $114.01, which matches the 2021-22 GET Unit Payout Value.
-This is the first time in GET's unit pricing history in which the price and payout value match.
+The 2022-23 GET Unit Purchase Price is $116.63, which matches the 2021-22 GET Unit Payout Value.
+This was the second consecutive year in which the price and payout value match.

 How is the GET unit purchase price set?

 The WA529 Committee (GET's governing committee) sets the unit purchase price with the input of an actuarial formula that takes into account estimated future tuition, projected inflation and investment returns, and administrative costs.
 It also includes a stabilization reserve to adjust for periods of lower-than-expected returns or higher-than-expected tuition.
 The Committee sets the unit price annually, and may adjust it once annually, if needed, to ensure financial stability for the program.

 GET's guarantee ensures that the amount of tuition you buy will cover the same amount of in-state tuition in the future.
 While GET does not guarantee that you will make money, many risk-averse savers with ample time to save can be confident in what they have purchased in advance, without worrying about what happens with financial markets or in-state tuition costs in the future.

 How is the purchase price different than the payout value?

 While this year's unit purchase price happens to match this year's payout value, this was coincidental and due primarily to changes in assumptions about future tuition growth.
 These two figures are calculated separately and have historically been different amounts.